 A Joint Biochemical Society / Royal Society of Chemistry Workshop

-Attendance is by application only and will be FREE of charge for Biochemical Society and Royal Society of Chemistry members.
+This workshop is FREE to members of the Biochemical Society and the Royal Society of Chemistry.